I-140 & Family: USCIS Doesn't Care (Shocking Truth!)

 This is where careful consideration and attorney consultation become critical.

-- "Do They Exist?"
-Not "Are You Bringing Them?"
-The question on the I-140 form regarding family members is not "Are these the people you are bringing with you?"
-It's "Do they exist?"
+Note: The absolute most important principle in immigration law is to never, ever give the government reason to believe you are fraudulently misrepresenting a material fact about yourself or your case. - “Do They Exist?”
+Not “Are You Bringing Them?”
+The question on the I-140 form regarding family members is not “Are these the people you are bringing with you?”
+It’s “Do they exist?”
 If your spouse was your spouse, or your children were your children, at the time you filed your I-140, they should have been named on that petition.

 - Talk to Your Attorney.
 If you did not list an existing spouse or children on your I-140 petition, and you are now ready to move to the next step (e.g., Adjustment of Status or Immigrant Visa application), you must discuss these specific circumstances with your immigration attorney.
+The applicant may need to request to add family members at the adjustment of status or immigrant visa stage, and your attorney can advise on the proper process for submitting such a request.

 - Fact-Specific Situations.
 I am not saying that such an omission cannot be overcome, or that it will necessarily be a huge deal.
 However, it will be highly fact-specific to your individual circumstances, and you will need expert guidance to navigate it properly and explain the situation to USCIS.